 James Burgin: I did too.
-A scale of 1 to 10, some people get zero.
+On a scale of 1 to 10, some people get zero.
 I think too many people get 8 out of 10.

 Bernadette Janson: I would agree.

 James Burgin: And a few of the 10 out of 10, which probably agree with that too.
-Anyway, as humor and insightful, but it’s a thing.
+Anyway, as humour and insightful, but it’s a thing.
 Backgrounds and less for virtual backgrounds.

 Bernadette Janson: No we don’t like virtual backgrounds because that’s the thing, the thing that we love about the home office is that being real and being able to connect with someone in their natural environment.
 The one I love is the one with the golden gate bridge.

 Bernadette Janson: It’s just bizarre.